hafeezalamafridi/internship-project/README.md

     PRIMARY KEY (id)
 );"
-If any error without reset password link then remove (php code) from register.php file. few file just for try to make more corrret code like eamil.php,phpmailer/function.php and phpmailer/password_reset.php
+If any error without reset password link then remove (php code) from register.php file. few file just for try to make more corrret code. phpmyliar install first when you ren code